martin-aussenhof/qmul-group-18/README.md

 11. Send the link of the next page to another team member and ask them to review your changes.
 They can then click `Merge pull request` to merge the changes into `master`.
 Should there be any conflicts during merge, please ask an experienced member of the team to help you as these require a bit more experience and are hard to explain in a simple instruction manual like this.

 Note: You do not have to merge your code to save it.
 You can follow steps 1-7 to save your code on github within your branch.
 This also enables other users to pull this branch and work on this.
 Merges should only be done when something is working and somewhat final.
 Please ask Martin, if you are unsure.

-## Run Locally

-1. Open a terminal and navigate to the parent directory where you want to have the repository.
-1. Clone repository (see above).
-1. Change directory to the repository folder `cd qmul-group-18`.
-1. Run `git checkout master` to switch to the master branch.
-1. Run `git pull` to get latest master branch from remote.
-1. Run `export FLASK_APP=app` to set the environment variable for flask.
-If using Windows, use `set FLASK_APP=app` in CMD or `$env:FLASK_APP = "app"` in Powershell
-1. Run `export FLASK_ENV=development` to enable debug mode (if you want it).
-If using Windows, use `set FLASK_ENV=development` in CMD or `$env:FLASK_ENV = "development"` in Powershell
-1. Run `pip install requirements.txt` to install all required packages.
-1. Run `flask run` to start the server and navigate to the url presented in terminal.

-## Get Token

-1. Log in at: http://127.0.0.1:5000/authentication (e.g. username: 200123471, password: hello).
-1. Use as follows in curl `curl -X GET -H "Authorization: Bearer <token>" http://localhost:5000/studentids`

-## Deploy to AWS Lightsail (First Time)

-1. Build docker image with `docker build . -t thesispicker`.
-1. Run and test locally with `docker run -p 5000:5000 thesispicker`.
-1. If previous step had no errors, create container service with `aws lightsail create-container-service --service-name thesispicker-service \ --power small --scale 1`.
-1. Push image to service with `aws lightsail push-container-image --service-name thesispicker-service --label thesispicker-container --image thesispicker`
-1. Deploy with `aws lightsail create-container-service-deployment --service-name thesispicker-service --containers file://containers.json --public-endpoint file://public-endpoint.json`

-## Deploy to AWS Lightsail (Additional Times)

-1. Build docker image with `docker build . -t thesispicker`.
-1. Run and test locally with `docker run -p 5000:5000 thesispicker`.
-1. Push image to service with `aws lightsail push-container-image --service-name thesispicker-service --label thesispicker-container --image thesispicker`
-1. Deploy with `aws lightsail create-container-service-deployment --service-name thesispicker-service --containers file://containers.json --public-endpoint file://public-endpoint.json`